 Instead we went and got a delicious hot chocolate from Yillily, a cafe near the cathedral which makes a delicious, thick, Spanish hot chocolate and some great light meals.
 It also happens to be an official Bookcrossing Zone, so if you are looking to swap a book you have read or just pick up a new one, browse the shelves while you are waiting for your order.

 We left Heidelberg and continued south.
 We still had time for another quick stop, and this time it was in Ettlingen.
 This is officially where the Black Forest starts.
 It’s also the home town of one of our friends.
 We took a stroll through the centre of town, and when the sun came out for a few minutes, we stopped for a coffee in the sunshine.
-Some of our party (not the Australians) even got themselves an ice-cream.
+Some of our party (not the Australians) even thought it was warm enough for an ice-cream.

 For dinner we had a booking at a local winery in Karlsbad – I think it is called Öko Weingut Kuckuckshof (apologies if my German does not make sense!).
 Most of the year this place does not do meals, but twice a year for short six week stints the family hosts people in their home for delicious traditional German foods that go perfectly with their wines.
 The menus are limited and there is no English translations, so it was pretty much a matter of figuring out what the main part of the meal was and hoping for the best.
 I don’t remember exactly what my meal was, but I can tell you this was possibly the best food of our whole trip.